Communication involves both verbal, spoken, and nonverbal, unspoken, ways of making sure our message is heard.

 In the pictures below, “Lie To Me” star Tim Roth demonstrates the categorical expressions reflecting a specific emotion (all photographs © 2008-2009 Twentieth Century Fox Film).

 The facial features that underlie the emotional expression are highlighted in this list of facial expressions pictures:

 A facial movement is the movement of one or more facial muscles.
 When we smile, for example, the zygomatic major muscle contracts.
 This muscle pulls our lips up and back towards our ears.

 The mapping between facial movements and facial muscles is not one-to-one.
 While some facial movements involve the synchronous contraction of one or two muscles, others comprise complex contraction patterns of several muscles.

 To the human eye, these muscular contraction patterns are apparent as facial expressions reflecting our current emotional state – angry, happy, sad, fearful, surprised, disgusted or contemptuous.

-Built on groundbreaking academic research, these universal facial expressions and the underlying emotional states can be determined via computer-based facial coding engines: Like expert human facial coders, the engines have initially been trained on facial expressions using incredibly large picture and video repositories and databases.
+Built on groundbreaking academic research, these universal facial expressions, and the underlying emotional states can be determined via computer-based facial coding engines: Like expert human facial coders, the engines have initially been trained on facial expressions using an incredibly large picture and video repositories and databases.